Amelie-Schreiber/attention_persistent_homology/README.md

 # attention_persistent_homology
 Studying how well the persistent homology of collocations and keyphrases are preserved by various models.
+For mathematical details, start with the `gpt2-xl` notebook.

 In this repo, we study how well the persistent homology of the probability distributions associated to tokens by the softmax of individual attention matrices is preserved by various models including